oraqlle/cpp-book-live/src/introduction.md

     - E - Value Categories
     - F - Compiler Vendors
     - G - Challenge Answers

+### Possible Future Chapters

+- IO Project, will look at utilising ideas from previous chapters in order to build a tool that replicates a subset of the functionality of the command line tool `grep`.
+- Algorithms, will showcase a few of the common algorithms available in the C++ standard library and they can be used to manipulate any of the standard containers in an expressive and generic manner.
+We will also cover the concept of a range and a view and how they allow use to write composable algorithms.
+- Improved IO Project, will look at improving our IO project from Chapter 11 by utilising the standard algorithms.
+- Object Orientated Programming In C++, covers C++ support for write object orientated code and how it contrasts to the rest of the languages features and object oriented principles you may be familiar with from other languages.
+- Date, Time and Localization, introduces C++ support for working with time and dates how to change the locale currently being used to express said times and dates.

 There is no wrong way to read this book: if you want to skip ahead, go for it!
 You might have to jump back to earlier chapters if you experience any confusion.
 But do whatever